(Kevin has returned a hat to a girl on the beach.)

 WAYNE: He's coming!

-(Shot of Jack driving a new green car as he honks and turns into the driveway.)
 And so, we finally got our new car.
 It wasn't red, it wasn't a convertible...heck, it wasn't even a Mustang.
 But it was brand-new.
 And it was pretty cool.
 Course...Dad got his shot at king-for-a-day...and we were happy for him.

 (They all watch a tow-truck lift the rear of the old car.
 Jack turns to Kevin and smiles.)